lidingxu/CFLG/README.md

 - Julia,
 - JuMP,

-and at least one package of the following MILP solvers:
+and the following packages of MILP solvers:
 - CPLEX.jl,
 - GLPK.jl,
 - Gurobi.jl,
 - SCIP.jl.

+It is necessary to have CPLEX.jl to build CFLG, the installation of CPLEX.jl requires a cplex binary executable.
+To use Gurobi, the system should have a licence installed.

 ## Installation
 Clone the repository: